High-Resolution Channel Sounding and Parameter Estimation in Multi-Site Cellular Networks: Introduction

 Channel sounding systems can employ dedicated receive chains for each antenna, a single antenna moved for synthetic array creation, or fast switching among antenna elements \cite{molish2011book}.
 The latter is attractive for outdoor measurements because of the compromise between system complexity and measurement duration \cite{wang2019channel}.
 In this paper, a switched system with a 128-port stacked uniform circular antenna array is adopted.
 Unlike previous measurement systems for commercial base stations (BS) \cite{aalborg_lte_system, shamaei2021joint}, the system offers advantages in terms of hardware scalability, polarization diversity, and elevation resolution.

-In this work, a software-defined radio (SDR) based massive antenna channel sounding system and improvements in the associated HRPE algorithm to perform channel sounding are described.
+In this work, a software-defined radio (SDR) based massive antenna channel sounding system and improvements in the associated high-resolution parameter estimation algorithm to perform channel sounding are described.
 The results show that the algorithms work well in real urban LTE networks with interference.
-Our research contributions are as follows \begin{itemize} \item Extensions of the space alternating generalized expectation-maximization (SAGE) with a maximum a-posteriori (MAP) interference cancellation (IC) algorithm that is suitable for practical environments with an unknown covariance matrix. \item Extension of the HRPE RIMAX algorithm \cite{andreas2005rimax} to improve the performance in dynamic scenarios by integrating the velocity vector of the receive antenna array. \item We show a channel sounding system with a massive switched array that can extract high-resolution channel parameters in commercial LTE networks with interference.
+Our research contributions are as follows \begin{itemize} \item Extensions of the space alternating generalized expectation-maximization (SAGE) with a maximum a-posteriori (MAP) interference cancellation algorithm that is suitable for practical environments with an unknown covariance matrix. \item Extension of the high-resolution parameter estimation RIMAX algorithm \cite{andreas2005rimax} to improve the performance in dynamic scenarios by integrating the velocity vector of the receive antenna array. \item We show a channel sounding system with a massive switched array that can extract high-resolution channel parameters in commercial LTE networks with interference.
 The analysis of the extracted parameters shows that the estimates are consistent with the movement pattern of the vehicle and the geometry of the environment. \end{itemize}

+The signals from LTE networks are utilized in the paper because they are the ones with universal availability at the current stage, however, the channel sounding method we proposed should be able to apply to future generation communication networks, especially for sub-6GHz networks.

 The structure of the paper is as follows. \Cref{sec:system_model} introduces the system model. \Cref{sec:sage_ic} describes the improved SAGE-MAP algorithm to cancel the inter-cell interference. \Cref{sec:rimax} explains the RIMAX algorithm incorporating the vehicle velocity information. \Cref{sec:measure} presents the measurement setup and analysis of the results from the measurement data and the proposed algorithm.
 Finally, \Cref{sec:summary} summarizes the paper.